Deciding the size of the position for the next trade is a two question process:

 - How to tell whether the system is working or broken.

 Most of the material in Modeling Trading System Performance is new, both in terms of books published by Blue Owl Press and in terms of other published materials.

 Several trading systems are analyzed in detail.
-Everything is completely explained, including use of free or low cost tools that will enable you to perform similar analysis of your own trading systems.
+Everything is completely explained, including the use of free or low cost tools that will enable you to perform a similar analysis of your own trading systems.
 Other than Microsoft Excel, the book is platform independent.
-It is equally applicable to people who develop using TradeStation, MetaStock, AmiBroker, Wealth-Lab, or any other trading system development platform.
+It is equally applicable to people using TradeStation, MetaStock, AmiBroker, Wealth-Lab, or any other trading system development platform.

 Several common wisdom, traditional method, and sacred cow ideas and recommendations are examined in detail, with results showing that many of them are poor advice.
 All of the tools used are fully explained so you can repeat the tests using your own systems and data.